mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/07-interfaces-and-type-aliases/index.md

 A type alias can hold _any type_, as it's literally an alias (name) for a type of some sort.

-Here's an example of how we can "cleaned up" an the code from our Union and Intersection Types section (previous chapter) through the use of type aliases:
+Here's an example of how we can "clean up" the code from our Union and Intersection Types section (previous chapter) through the use of type aliases:

 ```ts twoslash
 ///////////////////////////////////////////////////////////